HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation.md

 #### What happens when you disable IQ

-- HAProxy stops routing IQ-related requests
+- HAProxy stops routing `/dx/api/iq/v1/` and `/dx/ui/iq/` requests to the IQ service
 - IQ features are automatically disabled in DX Core or WebEngine
 - The IQ interface (sparkle icon or FAB) is removed from the DX toolbar

 !!! note
-    Disabling IQ in the DX Helm chart does not uninstall the IQ backend services (`dx-iq-integrator` and `dx-mcp-server`).
-If you want to completely remove IQ, you also need to uninstall the `hcl-dx-iq` Helm chart separately.
+    Disabling IQ in the DX Helm chart (`hcl-dx-deployment`) only removes the integration between DX and IQ.
+It does not uninstall or stop the IQ backend services deployed via the `hcl-dx-iq` Helm chart.
+If you want to completely remove IQ from your cluster, you must separately uninstall the `hcl-dx-iq` Helm chart release using `helm uninstall <iq-release-name>`.

 ---